christopherjamesmeyers/home-assistant.io/source/_docs/automation/trigger.markdown

 automation 3:
   trigger:
     - platform: time_pattern
       # You can also match on interval.
-This will match every 5 minutes
+This will match every multiple of 5 minutes
       minutes: "/5"
 ```